I don’t know if I’ll ever be able to program well, but my experience in Unity is helping me think more like a programmer.

 🎲 Your Turn: Did you have to solve a creative challenge recently?
 How did you do it?
 If you’re a programmer, what are your tips for structuring code more efficiently?
 What are other aspects of good coding?
 I’d love to hear from you!
 Reply directly to this email or leave a comment by pressing the orange button below.

-One response to “A More Efficient Ghost Communicator”
+5 responses to “A More Efficient Ghost Communicator”

 Re: coding strategies: as you say, looking for duplication is a big one.
 If you’re doing the same thing by hand lots of times, ask yourself if the computer could do the repetitive part for you.
 But there are some tricks to that…